 Number of Employees

-More employees means greater employer's liability exposure.
-Construction has one of the highest workplace injury rates in Australia.
-Apprentices and subcontractors may also affect your premium.
+More employees and subcontractors means greater workers compensation and employer liability exposure.
+Construction consistently records one of Australia's highest workplace injury rates.
+Apprentices and labour-hire workers may also affect your risk profile.

 📋